How Many F1 Drivers Are There?

 From Grid to Glory: The Path to F1

-The journey from aspiring racer to F1 driver is one of motorsport's most challenging progressions.
-Most of the current drivers progressed through Formula 2 and other junior categories before earning their opportunity in single-seater formula racing cars.
+The journey from aspiring racer to F1 driver is one of motorsport's most demanding progressions.
+Most current drivers came through Formula 2 and junior single-seater categories before earning their place on the grid.

-The 2025 Formula 1 grid features six rookie drivers, making it the largest influx of new talent in over a decade.2 The rookies make up 30% of the lineup, highlighting the sport's commitment to nurturing new talent.
+The 2025 Formula 1 grid features six rookie drivers, making it the largest influx of new talent in over a decade.2 Rookies account for 30% of the lineup, underscoring the sport's commitment to bringing through the next generation alongside established stars.

-The pole position battles and podium fights throughout each Grand Prix weekend demonstrate the incredible skill level required to succeed.
-From the season opener to the final world championship race, every session demands peak performance from all 20 drivers.
+Qualifying sessions and race-day battles demonstrate the depth of skill required to succeed.
+From the season opener to the final championship round, every Grand Prix demands peak performance from all 20 drivers on the grid.

 Team Dynamics and Grid Competition

-Teams and drivers must navigate various challenges, from the F1 calendar's demanding schedule to the pressure of six F1 sprint events that add extra complexity to race weekends.
-The Formula 1 Grand Prix format tests every aspect of driver skill, from racecraft to strategic thinking.
+Teams and drivers navigate a punishing schedule alongside six sprint race events that add another competitive layer to certain weekends.
+The Formula 1 Grand Prix format tests every dimension of driver skill, from overtaking racecraft to tire management and strategic decision-making under pressure.

 https://www.formula1.com/en/drivers